shehanrg/LocationWiki/README.md

 ## 2. Implementation

 On Wikipedia codebase.
-- A new UserActivityType has introduced as `WMFUserActivityTypeLocation` and related methods has implemented to parse a url with 2 query parameters, `lat` and `long`.
+- A new UserActivityType has introduced as `WMFUserActivityTypeLocation` and related methods has implemented to parse a URL with 2 query parameters, `lat` and `long`.
 After parsing it will change to the `Places` tab and pan into the CLLocation resolved using the query parameters.
 - None of the current features are affected and a test case is added to check the parsing of the URL.

 ## 3. Notes